ryanatkn/gro/src/lib/docs/config.md

 >   and it's expected to be committed to source control,
 >   giving visibility and requiring developers to opt into adding the file with git -
 >   the alternative of outputting it to the SvelteKit build may appear cleaner,
->   but Gro's position is that forcing this workflow is in everyone's best interest
+>   but Gro's position is that this opinionated workflow is in everyone's best interest